 New Mice for 2014

-Nursery News: Customers can still order $10 hostas in the Great Hosta Blowout until May 8 (email for availability).
-Carolyn’s Shade Gardens’ fourth spring sale featuring hostas, ferns, and hardy geraniums is scheduled for Saturday, May 17, from 10 am to 3 pm.
-To get all the details, please sign up for our customer email list by sending your full name and phone number to firstname.lastname@example.org.
-Our 2014 Miniature Hosta Catalogue is now on line, click here.
+Nursery News: Please sign up for our customer email list by sending your full name and phone number to firstname.lastname@example.org.
+Our 2016 Miniature Hosta Catalogue is now on line, click here.
 It lists all the wonderful little hostas that will be available at the nursery and by mail.
 Local customers are encouraged to pre-order.

 In 2012, I wrote a very popular post called I Love Mice about little hostas in the Mouse Ears Series.
 In that post I talked about ‘Holy Mouse Ears’, ‘Frosted Mouse Ears’, ‘Green Mouse Ears’, ‘Mighty Mouse’, and the little hosta that started it all, ‘Blue Mouse Ears’.
 I extolled the virtues of their round, rubbery slug-repelling leaves in beautiful colors, their symmetrical habit, and their lovely proportional flowers.
 Since then some new mice have arrived on the seen, and I want to introduce them to you.

-It was just a matter of time before someone selected a gold-leafed mouse ears hosta, and ‘Sunny Mouse Ears’ is it thanks to the breeders at Land of the Giants Hosta Farm.
+It was just a matter of time before someone selected a gold-leafed mouse ears hosta, and ‘Sunny Mouse Ears’ is it.
 It has tiny, perfectly round leaves 1 3/4″ long by 1 3/4″ wide.
 It forms a mound 3″ tall by 10″ wide.
 ‘Sunny Mouse Ears’ is the first gold-leafed cultivar in the Mouse Ears series, although there is another described below.
 It has the same thick substance that repels slugs and the same enchanting, pixie-like pale purple flowers in July as the rest of the mouse ears clan.

 ‘Ruffled Mouse Ears’ is another new addition to the group.
 It has blue-green leaves 2 3/4″ long by 2 1/2″ wide with highly ruffled margins.
 Although it has the same rounded, thick, rubbery, slug resistant leaves as its parent ‘Blue Mouse Ears’, its rippled and frilled margins provide a great contrast to the other mouse ears hostas.
 ‘Ruffled Mouse Ears’ forms a mound 6″ high by 14″ wide and has the same desirable flowers.